 Mr. Duggins began his legal career as a law clerk for the Chief United States District Judge in St. Louis before joining Cantey Hanger.
-After moving to Fort Worth, Mr. Duggins worked closely with his mentor, Cecil Munn, in a wide variety of complex commercial cases.
-Subsequently, he has continued to focus on commercial litigation, including contract disputes between public companies, litigation in connection with mergers and hostile takeovers, insurance coverage, and oil and gas litigation.
+After moving to Fort Worth, Mr. Duggins has worked on a wide variety of complex commercial cases, including mergers and hostile takeovers, contract disputes between public companies, claims for insurance coverage and oil and gas litigation.
 Recently he has been appointed by federal and state courts to mediate a mix of business disputes.

 Principal Practice Areas